|| About Ken

 Timmerman's work as an investigative reporter has won consistent praise for its accuracy and courage.
 Many of the stories about the Clinton administration's high-technology giveaway to Communist China started with pieces he wrote for The American Spectator, including an expose of influence peddling in the Pentagon under then Secretary of Defense William Perry.

-commissioned by various committees.
-"Many of the facts Ken first
+Reports commissioned by various committees.
+"Many of the

-reported were confirmed to me and my colleagues in classified
+facts Ken first reported were confirmed to me and my

 The blue ribbon Commission To Assess the Ballistic Missile Threat to the United States (the Rumsfeld Commission) incorporated many of his suggestions in its final report in April 1998, which concluded it was in America's interest to deploy a national missile defense.